 How Long Does It Take A Drop of Water To Travel the Mississippi River?

 It takes 90 days for a single drop of water to travel through the entire Mississippi River.

 How Long Does It Take To Travel The Mississippi River By Boat?

 The amount of time spent depends on the type of boat used.
 However, it can take as little as 14 days and up to 50 days.
 Non-power boats would take longer.

 How Long Does It Take To Swim The Mississippi?

 In 2002, Martin Strel swam the entire Mississippi.
 He did it in 68 days!
 Only a few other people have achieved this feat.
 You can swim safely in certain parts of the Mississippi River but not many people can swim the entire river.
-At Lake Itasca, which is the headquarters of the Mississippi River, the water flows at a speed of 1.2 miles per hour.
-Due to this, it takes water three months to flow from its headquarters to the gulf in Mexico.
+At Lake Itasca, which is the headwater of the Mississippi River, the water flows at a speed of 1.2 miles per hour.
+Due to this, it takes water three months to flow from its headwaters to the gulf in Mexico.
 Mississippi’s waters shouldn’t be underestimated.
 Each year, deaths by drowning are reported.

 What Dangerous Animals Are In The Mississippi?